zebpalmer/WeatherAlerts/README.rst

 This module is a mess, a functional mess, but still a mess.
 This code started in my early days of python.
 But as I have time, I'm rewriting it, 0.5.x is much improved.

+I've been working on a REST JSON webservice powered by this package, its a working prototype at the moment but if you interested, let me know.

 CURRENT BUILD STATUS:

 As of 0.5.x this package has 100% test coverage, every commit is built and tested in both python 2 and python 3.